 If in 2016 you were to ask any of the major presidential candidates what the biggest threat to humankind was, each would drum up a canned answer — Bernie Sanders might’ve said it was man-made climate change, Donald Trump might’ve said it was ISIS, and Hillary Clinton would probably have said that the biggest threat to not just humankind, but all lifeforms on Earth, was none other than Donald Trump himself.

-In 2018/2019, all of them will prove to be wrong.
+In the interface between 2018 and 2019, all of them will prove to be wrong.
 Because what they’re missing is a perfect storm brewing in the bond markets.

 As perfect as the one that engulfed and consumed a fishing vessel and its crew in the movie The Perfect Storm.
 Except, this storm in the bond markets will impact EVERYONE, and change EVERYTHING.